IST263/fall2019m004/docs/computer-setup.md

 ### GitHub

-GitHub is a web-based git.
-It complements git in ways that makes it possible for multiple people to work on a single project simultaneously.
+GitHub is a web-based git server.
+It complements git in ways that makes it possible for a team of developers to contribute to a single project.
 It also provides a way to store your code remotely.

 Follow these steps to configure your computer